Top tips for surviving the Christmas party season

 You could partner with a charity to clean up a nearby beach.
 Or redirect the party budget to buy your people a small Xmas gift and then host a morning tea or lunch with secret Santa on your last day of work.
 Give people the afternoon off.

-If these ideas just sound like a total snooze and you cannot possibly fathom the idea of a Christmas party without liquor, here are some tips:
+If these ideas just sound like a total snooze and you cannot possibly fathom the idea of a Christmas function without liquor, here are some tips:

 1. Make sure a few of your team remain sober… no, not just the boss or HR folks!